joaocarmo/vcard-creator/README.md

 # vcard-creator
 [![npm version](https://badge.fury.io/js/vcard-creator.svg)](https://badge.fury.io/js/vcard-creator)

-A JavaScript vCard creator library for both node.js and the web
+A JavaScript vCard creator library for both node.js and the web.
+Outputs the vCard text that should be saved as a \*.vcf file.

 ## Origin
 This is based on jeroendesloovere's